Introduction chemical hazards

 Pesticides (herbicides, fungicides, insecticides)Vegetables, and max.
 Amount.
 Acceptance and usage of pesticides are regulated in Regulation (EC) No 396/2005.

-Dioxins: Polychlorinated dibenzodioxins (PCDD's), Polychlorinated dibenzofurans PCDF and 2,3,7,8-Tetrachlorodibenzodioxin (TCDD).Meat (through Feed) and , (especially fatty fish such as herring and salmon) and Vegetables, Oils/fats, and eggsMaximum levels according to Regulation (EC) No 1881/2006Formed from chlorinated linkages during heating with low oxygen levels.
+Dioxins: Polychlorinated dibenzodioxins (PCDD’s), Polychlorinated dibenzofurans PCDF and 2,3,7,8-Tetrachlorodibenzodioxin (TCDD).Meat (through Feed) and , fish (especially fatty fish such as herring and salmon) and Vegetables, Oils/fats, dairy and eggsMaximum levels according to Regulation (EC) No 1881/2006Formed from chlorinated linkages during heating with low oxygen levels.
 Carcinogenic for humans and animals above a threshold level.

 Polychlorinated biphenyls (PCBs) and dioxin-like PCBs (dl-PCBs)Meat (through Feed), poultry, fish (especially fatty fish such as herring and salmon), Vegetables, Oils/fats, dairy and eggsMaximum levels according to Regulation (EC) No 1881/2006Carcinogenic for animals and humans.
 Moreover, it might induce skin disorders, reproductive toxicity and liver diseases.
 PCBs burn above 1200 °C, are insoluble and are applied as plasticizers, paint, ink, lacquer, glue and insecticides.